 There are a variety of scooters (otherwise known as knee rollers or carts) available on the market.
 The right one for you will mostly depend on your weight and where you want to use it.

-Below, we take an in-depth look at some of the top models on the market to help you find the right one for you.
+Below, we take an in-depth look at some of the best knee scooters on the market to help you find the right one for you.

-The steering function and handlebars provide stability and control, and allows you to maneuver through tight spaces with ease.
+The steering function and handlebars provide stability and control, and allows you to maneuver your scooter through tight spaces with ease.

 A free basket is included, so you can carry essential items with ease.
 The basket’s dimensions are 8.5” x 11” x 8”, which provides you with plenty of storage space.